-During our therapy, the guiding principles I follow are based upon various research and evidence.
+During our therapy, the guiding principles I follow are based upon current research and evidence.
 For me, creating safety is always the best form of treatment.
 Developing a sense of safety across our home, work and social lives is critical in maintaining our mental health and wellbeing.
 Metacognition is also important during therapy, where you think about why you have certain thoughts and how to change those thoughts if they are maladaptive, increase avoidance or get you stuck.
-Often these thoughts are about what you think about yourself, a particular event or the world around you.
+Often these thoughts are about what you think about yourself, a relationship, a particular event or the world around you.

 I am also a strong believer in the mental health recovery model where you are the author of your recovery.
 You define what recovery means and when you get there.
 I provide support, feedback and expertise across a variety of issues you may have experienced in your life.
 We can have in-depth discussions in a non-judgemental or stigmatising way as we process together your thoughts, feelings and behaviours.
 The therapeutic relationship is safe, confidential and structured in a way we can measure how you are progressing towards your treatment goals.